RomanRiesen/thesis/Thesis/thesis.md

         }
 ```

-Whilst the performance overhead would be relatively minimal the complexity overhead for both the implementors (us) and the users was deemed too high.
+Whilst the performance overhead would be relatively minimal the complexity overhead for both the implementors (us) and the users was deemed too high, therefore we abstained from implementing this feature.

+Another reasonable modification of the `ReelayMonitor` would have been to run the monitors at a fixed rate and not every time an `eventIn` port is invoked.
+This might reduce the overhead of the monitors, but would also reduce the usefulness of the monitors as they would not be able to react to events as they happen.
+In the worst case the verdict output would be delayed by the `rateGroup`'s schedule rate.

 \newpage